 - Road work

-Road work, with reduced or narrowed lanes; or accidents, which can cause dangerous conditions for drivers approaching the accident scene.
+- Road work, with reduced or narrowed lanes; or accidents, can cause dangerous conditions for drivers approaching the scene.